artur-arutsiunian/test-repository-automation-38/README.md

         }
     }

-    protected void swipeElementToLeft(By by, String error_message)
+    public void swipeElementToLeft(By by, String error_message)
     {
         WebElement element = waitForElementPresent(
                 by,